Renaissance (Beyoncé album): Background and conception

-In the latter half of the 2010s, Beyoncé released several critically acclaimed, narrative-driven projects that explored the legacies of Black musicians and artists, including 2016's Lemonade; her 2018, HBCU-inspired Coachella performance and the Netflix film and live album that documented it; and 2019's The Lion King soundtrack album The Gift and its visual companion, 2020's Black Is King.
+In the latter half of the 2010s, Beyoncé released several critically acclaimed, narrative-driven projects that explored the legacies of Black musicians and artists, including 2016's Lemonade; her 2018 Coachella performance and the Netflix film and live album that documented it; and 2019's The Lion King soundtrack album The Gift and its visual companion, 2020's Black Is King.

 Beyoncé told British Vogue that the lockdown due to the COVID-19 pandemic changed her as a person, stating that she has "spent a lot of time focusing on building my legacy and representing my culture the best way I know how.
 Now, I've decided to give myself permission to focus on my joy."
 Further, she called this period the most creative time in her life as she sought to escape feelings of isolation by recording new music.
 As lockdowns began to end, Beyoncé told Harper's Bazaar that "we are all ready to escape, travel, love, and laugh again.
 I feel a renaissance emerging, and I want to be part of nurturing that escape in any way possible."

-Beyoncé sought inspiration in post-1970s Black dance music and club culture.
-Beyoncé noted that she was largely introduced to this culture by her "Uncle" Jonny, her gay cousin who helped raise her until his death during the AIDS epidemic.
+Beyoncé sought inspiration in post-1970s Black ball culture, dance music and club culture.
+Beyoncé noted that she was largely introduced to this culture by her "Uncle" Johnny, her gay cousin who helped raise her until his death during the AIDS epidemic.
 Further, she wanted the album to be a celebration of the underappreciated pioneers of dance music, whose contributions had been unrecognized in the mainstream.

+Renaissance was heavily influenced by Studio 54.
+Beyoncé wanted to challenge listeners with songs of longer length, bridges, vamps and melody in a musical landscape where it was lacking.
+An early version of "Thique" was made in 2014, but the track did not fully materialize until Beyoncé picked it back up again 8 years later for the album.

 Cover artwork

-On June 30, 2022, Beyoncé revealed the album's cover art, accompanied by a brief note, on her social media accounts.
-In the cover image, she is seated atop a "glowing", "holographic", "crystal horse" in a "futuristic, centipede-ish bikini".
+On June 30, 2022, Beyoncé revealed the album's cover art, shot by fashion photographer Carlijn Jacobs, on her social media accounts.
+In the image, she is seated atop a mirrored disco ball horse (dubbed "Reneigh" by fans) in a 3D printed silver bodysuit designed by Nusi Quero.
+The piece is helix-shaped, detailed with spikes and embellished with crystals.
 Critics interpreted the equestrian pose as an allusion both to John Collier's 1897 painting Lady Godiva and to photographs of Bianca Jagger riding a horse into Studio 54.
-Beyoncé's garment was designed by Nusi Quero and is reminiscent of the crystal top she wore on the 2003 Dangerously in Love cover.

 An alternate cover image for the vinyl release features Beyoncé atop the same horse, but "wearing a white cowboy hat with a silver headpiece that hides her hair" and "sparkling silver chains that drape her arms and legs, as white, feathery poofs hang along the body of the horse".
+Behind her lies Luca Giordano's 1690 painting La Conversion de Saint Paul, depicting the Conversion of Paul the Apostle.

+She continued the horse motif on her next album, Cowboy Carter.